BiagioFesta/wtransport/README.md

 Fingerprint: OjyqTe//WoGnvBrgiO37tkOQJyuN1r7hhyBzwX0gotg=
 ```

-*Take note* of the fingerprint: you will need it for making the client verify the certificate.
+Please take note of the fingerprint, as you will need it to verify the certificate on the client side.

 ### 2. Run Example Server
 ```bash